 One of our main operating functions is our proactive asset management approach.
 Accordingly, we continue to actively engage in discussions with our tenants regarding the impact of COVID-19 on their business operations, liquidity, and financial position.
 Many of our tenants have either suspended or reduced their business operations.
 In particular, our tenants operating businesses such as early childhood educational facilities, retail, restaurants, health and fitness facilities, entertainment outlets and movie theaters have been particularly harmed by the pandemic.
-As of May 7, 2020, we estimate that properties operated by tenants contributing approximately 51.7% of our annualized base rent as of March 31, 2020 were closed or operating in a reduced capacity.
-Through May 7, 2020, we received from tenants approximately 60.9% of contractual base rent that was due for April 2020, and as of such date we granted tenant-requested rent deferrals relating to approximately \$16.1 million of future rent, which represents approximately 10.0% of our annualized base rent as of March 31, 2020.
-These rent deferrals were negotiated on a tenant-by-tenant basis, and, in general, allow a tenant to defer its April rent and all or a portion of its rent for May and June, with all of the deferred rent to be paid to us pursuant to a schedule that extends up to 24 months from the original due date of the deferred rent.
-It is possible that the existing deterioration, or further deterioration, in our tenants' ability to operate their businesses caused by the COVID-19 pandemic or otherwise, will cause our tenants to be unable or unwilling to meet their contractual obligations to us, including the payment of rent (including deferred rent) or to request further rent deferrals.
+As of July 31, 2020, we estimate that properties operated by tenants contributing approximately 20% of our annualized base rent as of June 30, 2020 were closed or operating in a reduced capacity.
+Through July 31, 2020, we received approximately 87% of contractual base rent that was due for July 2020, and as of such date we granted tenant-requested rent deferrals relating to approximately \$18.1 million of rent, which represents 11.3% of our annualized base rent as of June 30, 2020.
+These rent deferrals were negotiated on a tenant-by-tenant basis, and, in general, allow a tenant to defer all or a portion of its rent for April, May and June, with all of the deferred rent to be paid to us pursuant to a schedule that generally extends up to 24 months from the original due date of the deferred rent.
+It is possible that the existing deterioration, or further deterioration, in our tenants' ability to operate their businesses caused by the COVID-19 pandemic or otherwise, will cause our tenants to be unable or unwilling to meet their contractual obligations to us, including the payment of rent (including deferred rent) or to request further rent deferrals or other forms of rent relief, such as rent reductions.
 Given the significant uncertainty around the duration and severity of the impact of COVID-19, we are unable to predict the impact it will have on our tenants' continued ability to pay rent (including deferred rent).
-Therefore, information provided regarding April rent col
+Therefore, information provided regarding July rent collections should not serve as an indication of expected future rent collections.

-The extent to which COVID-19 impacts our operations will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the outbreak and actions taken to contain COVID-19 or treat its impact, among others.
+The extent to which COVID-19 impacts our operations will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the outbreak, regional variations in COVID-19's impact, and actions taken to contain COVID-19 or treat its impact, among others.
 The potential impact of COVID-19 on our tenants and properties could have a material adverse effect on our business, financial condition, liquidity, results of operations, and prospects, particularly if tenants are unable to meet their rental payment obligations to us (including the payment of deferred rent), our vacancy rate increases or if we choose to grant further rent deferrals or other concessions.